steven-varga/h5cpp-doc/docs/architecture.md

 	h5::unmute();
 ```

-* `h5::use_errorhandler()` - captures ALL CAPI error messages into thread local storage, replacing current CAPI error handler
-comes handy when you want to provide details of error happened.
+* `h5::use_errorhandler()` - captures ALL CAPI error messages into thread local storage, replacing current CAPI error handler.
+This comes in handy when you want to provide details of how the error happened.

 `std::stack<std::string> h5::error_stack()` - walks through underlying CAPI error handler